Learning in Markov Decision Processes under Constraints: Learning Under Bounds on Cost Regret

 \section{Learning Under Bounds on Cost Regret}

-Under UCRL-CMDP, the upper-bounds derived in Theorem~\ref{regret:total} are the same for reward and $M$ cost regrets.
+The upper-bounds for the regrets of UCRL-CMDP in Theorem~\ref{regret:total} are the same for reward and $M$ costs regrets.
 However, in many practical applications, an agent is more sensitive to over-utilizing certain specific costs, as compared to the other costs.
-Thus, in this section, we derive algorithms which enable the agent to tune the upper-bounds on the regrets of different costs.
-Let $\mathbf{b} = \left(b_1,b_2,\ldots,b_M \right)\in\mathbb{R}^{M}_{+}$ be a vector chosen by the agent that desires the cost regrets $\Delta\uci(T)$~\eqref{def:cumu_cost} to be bounded as follows
+Thus, in this section, we derive algorithms which enable the agent to tune the upper-bounds on the regrets of different costs.~We also quantify the reward regret of these algorithms.

-We now derive learning algorithm which maximizes the cumulative reward while ensuring that the constraints~\eqref{def:b_i} on the cost regret vector are satisfied.
-We also bound its reward regret $\Delta\ur(T)$.